queilawithaQ/documentation/_general/about/getting_started_with_ci.md

 Both these processes enable developers to work faster and more efficiently since the builds and deployments are automated once the initial setup of the CI/CD system was made.
 In case a bug was shipped, the system can also be rolled back in the same manner, allowing for quick reactions and better user experience.

-Read more on CI/CD in the [Codeship Integration Essentials](https://codeship.com/continuous-integration-essentials).
+Read more on CI/CD in the [CodeShip Integration Essentials](https://codeship.com/continuous-integration-essentials).

 ## Links
 * [Introduction to Continuous Integration by Martin Fowler](https://martinfowler.com/articles/continuousIntegration.html)